 This report includes all funds that are controlled by or dependent on the School Superintendent and School Board.
 Additional information regarding the School Division's financial reporting entity may be found in the notes to the basic financial statements.
-During school year 2010-2011, the School Division operated three high schools (Grades 9-12), three middle schools (Grades 6-8), and nine elementary schools (Grades K-5).
-The School Division served 10,549 students and provided a full range of educational services appropriate to grades Pre-K through 12, including regular and enriched academic education, special education for handicapped youngsters, occupational education, and programs for those with limited English proficiency.
+During school year 2011-2012, the School Division operated three high schools (Grades 9-12), three middle schools (Grades 6-8), and nine elementary schools (Grades K-5).
+The School Division served 10,671 K-12 students and 304 Pre-K students and provided a full range of educational services appropriate to grades Pre-K through 12, including regular and enriched academic education, special education for handicapped youngsters, occupational education, and programs for those with limited English proficiency.
 These programs are supplemented by a wide variety of offerings in fine arts and athletics.